-- 2.2 The Company is an ICVC. - 2.3 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP and is also the address of the place in the United
+- 2.2 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.3 The base currency of the Company is Pounds Sterling or such other currency or currencies as may be the lawful currency of the United Kingdom from time to time. - 2.4 The maximum share capital of the Company is currently £10,000,000,000 and the minimum is £100.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.5 Information on the typical investor profile for the Fund is set out in Appendix 6. - 2.6 Shareholders in the Company are not liable for the debts of the Company.

-- Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The base currency of the Company is Pounds Sterling or such other currency or currencies as may be the lawful currency of the United Kingdom from time to time. - 2.5 The maximum share capital of the Company is currently £10,000,000,000 and the minimum is £100.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.6 Information on the typical investor profile for the Fund is set out in Appendix 6. - 2.7 Shareholders in the Company are not liable for the debts of the Company. - 2.8 The Company has been established as an Undertaking for Collective Investment in Transferable Securities (UK UCITS) scheme.
+2.7 The Company has been established as a Undertaking for Collective Investments in Transferable Securities (UK UCITS) scheme.